oneheka/React-Discord-Business-Card/README.md

 # Starting
 1. Download the repository to your computer.
 2. Join the [lanyard](https://discord.gg/UrXF2cfJ7F) server, as this business card is based on their [API](https://github.com/phineas/lanyard).
+3. Install the npm packages via the `npm install` command
-3. Fill in the `src/config.js` file with id, github url and default theme.
+4. Fill in the `src/config.js` file with id, github url and default theme.

 # Start the application
 To run the application, type `npm run start` in the console.